Skip to main content

 Must-Try Dishes: Ceviche mixto, Grilled octopus, Lomo saltado

-What makes it special: Peruvian-forward plates and pisco cocktails that feel “brunch-plus.”
+What Makes it Special: Peruvian-forward plates and pisco cocktails that feel “brunch-plus.”

 A New American small-plates spot that rewards decisive ordering and a shareable spread rather than solo mains.
 The best experience is built around contrast—one richer plate, one bright/acid-driven bite, and something crisp to reset the palate.